justajeffy/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

 specification are processed or ignored.

 Versions are mutually exclusive - only one version can be enabled at a time.
 By default all versions are disabled.
-The SIP ``-t`` command line option is used to enable a version.
+The SIP :option:`-t <sip -t>` command line option is used to enable a version.

+The :directive:`%Timeline` directive can be used any number of times in a module to allow multiple libraries to be wrapped in the same module.

+.. versionadded:: 4.12

+SIP automatically defines a timeline containing all versions of SIP since v4.12.
+The name of the version is ``SIP_`` followed by the individual parts of the version number separated by an underscore.
+SIP v4.12 is therefore ``SIP_4_12`` and SIP v4.13.2 is ``SIP_4_13_2``.

 For example::